Crayfry/Dishonored_Cheat_menu/README.md

 The exe file should appear in a "build" file that wasn't in the folder before.

 # Current Bugs/Unintended Features
-Unlimited Health does not mean invincibility, since the program only executes cheats every 10 miliseconds.
+Unlimited Clip currently does not work and will crash your game when loading into another save.

 The application taskbar name is a bunch of Chinese characters (when running, hover over the application on the taskbar).